johntiger1/vaal_querying/notes.md

 Need to do LEARNABLE actions from FIRST principles: batching, environment reset, etc.
+(Lmao curriculum learning myself; joint human curriculum learning in RL curriculum learning!)

+Also:
+we mainly figure out how important the RL reward function is. (ensuring 0 centered in particular).
+Also:

+THE BIG BET: we will need some sort of experience replay.
+SOmething like a "standard" environment of 50 candidates to evaluate, and train on, and prep, and then hoping it will generalize as we see more data!

+Stagewise RL; as we get more samples, we get exponentially more sequences.
+Lots of nice FUNDAMENTAL ways to motivate this problem!

 # April 28
 Got the policy gradient (correct implementation working).